katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 +++

 ## What we can do as a community
-- labeling each other probably doesn't help - let's stop doing it<!-- .element class="fragment" -->
+- Labeling each other probably doesn't help - let's stop doing it.<!-- .element class="fragment" -->
-- the variety of our knowledge is valuable - let's keep learning and sharing <!-- .element class="fragment" -->
+- The variety of our knowledge is valuable - let's keep learning and sharing.<!-- .element class="fragment" -->
-- no one should feel left out - let's work on inclusivity <!-- .element class="fragment" -->
+- No one should feel left out - let's work on inclusivity.<!-- .element class="fragment" -->

 Note:
 - TICK: We all feel dumb and vulnerable sometimes.
 The important thing is not to box others in or judge them.
 - TICK: Ignorance is a universal condition - no one knows everything.
-- TICK: Within this community, at least - I am pretty certain that we all mean well - so let's listen to anyone that finds themselves next to us in this space, no matter what their journey here.
+- TICK: Within this community, at least - I am pretty certain that we all mean well - so let's listen to anyone who finds themselves next to us in this space, no matter what their journey to get here.
--
-- TODO add readme with links to the talks and resources mentioned.